Tuesday, May 8, 2012

 The situation is so sad.
 I miss her.

-We finished our meal as Christopher is about done with sitting there waiting for me to be done.
-I ask for the check to pay the bill and then sulk out of Cracker Barrel, my son at my side, I implored myself to get to my doctor.
+We finished our meal, and Christopher was about done with sitting there waiting for me to be done.
+I asked for the check to pay the bill and then sulked out of Cracker Barrel, my son at my side.
+I implored myself to get to my doctor.

 With my foray into the living space of other people's lives now defeated.
-It was time for me to retreat back to the safety of my home and among the not so living, order my Mcdonald's drive thru in eat in my solitude.
+It was time for me to retreat back to the safety of my home and, among the not-so-living, order my McDonald's drive-thru and eat in my solitude.

 Calling the doctor now.